B-UMMI/chewBBACA/README.md

 # IMPORTANT
 As from 25/01/2018 this repo is now fully on **python 3** (tested on >=3.4).
 The previous python 2 version can be found at https://github.com/B-UMMI/chewBBACA/tree/chewbbaca_py2
 As from 02/02/2018 **chewBBACA is a python package**, install with pip instead of git clone.
-As from 02/02/2018 **prodigal training files** to be used are now on a separate repository.
-You can find them at https://github.com/mickaelsilva/prodigal_training_files.
+The prodigal training files to be used are now provided with chewBBACA's source code, easing their usage.

 # Latest updates